 This needs assessment reviews substance abuse data and related variables across the state that aid in substance abuse prevention decision making.
-The report is a product of the partnership between the regional Prevention Resource Centers and Health and Human Services.
+The report is a product of the partnership between the regional Prevention Resource Centers and the Texas Department of State Health Services.
 The report seeks to address the substance abuse prevention data needs at the state, county and local levels.
 The assessment focuses on the state's prevention priorities of alcohol (underage drinking), marijuana, and prescription drugs and other drug use among adolescents in Texas.
 This report explores drug consumption trends and consequences.
 Additionally, the report explores related risk and protective factors as identified by the Center for Substance Abuse Prevention (CSAP).